rabbitmq/rabbitmq-website/tutorials/tutorial-one-python-stream.md

 ## "Hello World"
 ### (using the Python (rstream) Stream Client)

-In this part of the tutorial we'll write two programs in C#; a producer that sends a single message, and a consumer that receives messages and prints them out.
+In this part of the tutorial we'll write two programs in Python; a producer that sends a single message, and a consumer that receives messages and prints them out.
 We'll gloss over some of the detail in the Python client API, concentrating on this very simple thing just to get